BOOK: PARTNERING WITH EXTREMISTS

 - Received Honorable Mention Award, Conference on Empirical Legal Studies, 2012

-- Beyond the pale?
-The mainstream right, far right, and coalition formation in Western Europe
+- The mainstream right, far right, and coalition formation in Western Europe

 - Borrowing from the far right: Mainstream parties’ changing immigration positions and public opinion

-- The effect of far-right parties on European integration
+- The negative impact of far-right parties on European integration

 WORK IN PROGRESS